Radiology Program > Members Exempt from the EmblemHealth Radiology Program

 While most of our members' covered radiology services are managed by eviCore, the following exceptions apply.

-Members whose care is managed by Montefiore Medical Group (CMO), HealthCare Partners (HCP) or Inspiris must contact the applicable organization for prior approval.
-See the member's ID card or eligibility information on www.emblemhealth.com to determine whether HIP, CMO, HCP or Inspiris is the managing entity responsible for managing a member's care; if HIP is the managing entity, then eviCore is the organization to contact for prior approval.
+Members whose care is managed by Montefiore Medical Group (CMO) or HealthCare Partners (HCP) must contact the applicable organization for prior approval.
+See the member's ID card or eligibility information on emblemhealth.com to determine whether HIP, CMO, or HCP is the managing entity responsible for managing a member's care; if HIP is the managing entity, then eviCore is the organization to contact for prior approval.

-Members who selected a PCP assigned to one of the following physician group practices or hospital system (see member's ID card), as well as Vytra benefit plans, are excluded from this program.
-PCPs in the physician group practices must enter a prior approval request on www.emblemhealth.com.
+Members who selected a PCP assigned to AdvantageCare Physicians or St. Barnabas Hospital System (see member's ID card), as well as Vytra benefit plans prior to January 1, 2016, are excluded from this program.
+PCPs in the physician group practices must enter a prior approval request on emblemhealth.com.

 The following groups are exempt from prior approval requirements for all radiology services.
 Group names, numbers and category codes appear on the member's ID card.